Feel good by choosing a keto diet

 Nuts and seeds

 Nuts and seeds are so good, but be careful with these as you only want to do a small amount every day.
 The carbs can add up fast!
-I love cashews, but I usually will only do like 1-2 tablespoons a day ( doesn’t take long before your net carbs add to 50).
+I love cashews, but I usually will only do like 1-2 tablespoons a day ( doesn’t take long before your total or net carbs add up to 20-30).
 Flax seeds are excellent for a goddess because they provide lignans and are a rich source of omega-three fats in the form of anti-inflammatory alpha-linolenic acid9.
 Lignans are great for balancing estrogen levels!
 Especially good for those hormonal days!
 I love flax crackers and would recommend them, especially if you want that crunch.
 The brand that I like is Flackers organic, flax seed crackers.

 Also, it is good to keep in mind that nuts and seeds also count for fats and proteins.
 In general, it is best to soak your nuts and seeds to break up any inflammatory lectins or phytates11.
 You do this by placing them in a bowl, and then place water over the seeds that you want to soak.
 You can put seasonings in the water and nut mixture.
 I like to put 1-3 tablespoons of Himalayan salt.

 After this, just plan on letting them soak for about 5 hours, or you can soak them overnight.
-After they have soaked, then proceed to rinse them and spread them out and place them on a dehydrator.
+After they have soaked, then proceed to rinse them and spread them out, and place them on a dehydrator.
 If you don’t have a dehydrator, then just roast them in over at a low temperature of about 250 degrees until they are crispy.

 Examples of nuts (the list includes but is not limited to):